 The family must be notified in writing of the PHA's decision to approve or deny an extension.
-The PHA's decision to deny a request for an extension of the voucher term is not subject to informal review [24 CFR]
+The PHA's decision to deny a request for an extension of the voucher term is not subject to informal review [24 CFR 982.554(c)(4)].